Which is better, Teams or Zoom?

 Teams is bundled into Microsoft 365, which makes it appear cost-effective.
 But the trade-off is reduced flexibility and weaker event features.

-Zoom, while a separate investment, pays off with smoother delivery, better engagement, and richer event experiences.
-For organisations seeking ROI from external events, that investment is worth it.
+Zoom, while a separate investment, pays off with smoother delivery, better engagement and richer event experiences.
+For a virtual event planner seeking ROI, that investment is often worth it.

 Custom platforms vs off-the-shelf tools

-For organisations running high-value or complex events, bespoke platforms are often the best choice.
-They offer unmatched branding, custom functionality, and tailored production capabilities.
-At BeThere Global we have developed our own platform to create online events that truly stand out from the crowd.
+For organisations running high-value or complex events, bespoke platforms can often be the best choice.
+They offer unmatched branding, custom functionality and tailored production capabilities.
+At BeThere Global, we’ve developed our own platform to create online events that truly stand out from the crowd.

 When off-the-shelf tools are the only option, the Zoom vs Teams decision is pivotal.
 Teams may handle the basics, but for polished, high-impact events, Zoom is the stronger choice – and with BeThere Global managing the production, you can be confident it delivers at its best.